-In 1984, the Biological Society of New Mexico was established as a tax-exempt organization to establish and maintain endowments, trusts, and foundations and to administer grants and other funds, all for the purposes of encouraging, fostering, and pursuing the greatest degree of excellence in education in the Department of Biology at The University of New Mexico.
-The Society is authorized to receive, disburse, and administer funds, grants, stipends, honoraria, property, or any other interests for educational purposes.
-Tax-exempt gifts may be given with designation to be used for specific purposes, e.g., student fellowships, research support, or whatever, as long as the purpose fits the objectives of pursuing excellence in biological education and research at U NM.
+In 1982, Dr. Donald Dusznyski was appointed as Chairman.
+In 1984 the Biological Society of New Mexico was established as a tax-exempt organization to establish and maintain endowments, trusts, and foundations and to administer grants and other funds, all for the purposes of encouraging, fostering, and pursuing the greatest degree of excellence in education in the Department of Biology at The University of New Mexico.
+The Society is authorized to receive, disburse, and administer funds, grants, stipends, honoraria, property, or any other interests for eductional purposes.
+Tax-exempt gifts may be given with designation to be used for specific purposes, e.g., student fellowships, research support, or whatever, as long as the purpose fits the objectives of pursuing excellence in biological education and research at UNM

-In 1985, Dr. Eric Loker was appointed as Parasitologist, and with the retirement of Dr. Potter, Dr. Dianne Marshall was appointed as his replacement in Plant Ecology.
-The 1967 wing of the Biology Building was dedicated as the Loren D. Potter Wing and a Loren D. Potter Chair in Plant Ecology was established as the first Chair in the Department.
+Recent faculty appointments have been replacements without a change in total numbers: Dr. Robert Chiovetti in Electron Microscopy as Assistant Professor for a previous technician position; Dr. Donald Natvig, fungal specialist and plant molecular microbiologist, for Dr. Caldwell; Dr. Clifford Dahm, aquatic ecologist, for Dr. Kidd; and Dr. William Rice, population geneticist, for Dr. Ewing.In 1985, Dr. Eric Loker was appointed as parasitologist, and with the retirement of Dr. Potter, Dr. Dianne Marshall was appointed as his replacement in plant ecology.
+The 1967 wing of the Biology Building was dedicated as the Loren D. Potter Wing and a Dr. Loren D. Potter Chair in plant ecology was established as the first Chair in the Department.